“Not Equal to” in Excel Formula

 #4 – Using “Not Equal to” in Excel SumIF Formula

-In case we need to sum up items except for some of the items we can use this SUMIF function with “Not equal to “formula.
+In case we need to sum up items except for some of the items, we can use this SUMIF function in excelThis SUMIF Function In ExcelThe SUMIF Function is a conditional sum function that calculates the sum of given numbers based on a condition.
+It only uses one condition, and the syntax for using this function is =SUMIF (Range, Criteria, Sum range). with the “Not equal to “formula.

-- While using the “Not Equal to” in this should be remembered that “True” result means that cells are not equal.
+- While using the “Not Equal to” in this should be remembered that the “True” result means that cells are not equal.
 A “false” result would mean that the values of the cells are equal.
-The interpretation of True and False as a result is different as done in case of using the “Equal to” condition.
+The interpretation of True and False as a result is different, as done in the case of using the “Equal to” condition.

-- In case of using “Not Equal to” in IF function we can consider “A” as “a” and both are equal.
+- In the case of using “Not Equal to” in the IF function, we can consider “A” as “a,” and both are equal.